Did you Know GDP for ASEAN Countries Totals $7.4 trillion USD? Opportunity Abounds for Global Investors

 Thailand: well-diversified economy & continued infrastructure improvements

 Thailand boasts the world’s 21st largest economy along with its 21st largest population.
 Thailand is one of only two ASEAN countries where GDP exceeds a trillion USD.
-Thailand finished 2016 with a GDP totaling $1.16 trillion USD.
+Thailand finished 2017 with a GDP totaling 15.450 trillion baht (US$455 billion).

 More importantly, according to the World Bank report on Thailand, “Poverty has declined substantially over the last 30 years from 67% in 1986 to 7.2% in 2015 during periods of high growth and rising agricultural prices.”
 Thailand is now officially an upper middle-income economy.
 This means domestic spending has been increasing with many Thais purchasing cars and/or homes over the past five years or so.